MSc/Postgraduate Diploma/Postgraduate Certificate

 If you opt for the full-time course, you'll attend the University for 12 months with scheduled classes taking place for an average of 12 hours per week during term time.

 The part-time route lets you fit study around work and family commitments.
-It runs over 24 or 36 months, during which time you'll attend the University for a total of four to six hours per week during term time.
+It runs over 24 months, during which time you'll attend the University for a total of four to six hours per week during term time.

 A variety of assessment approaches are used, both individual and group-based, including essays, examinations, reports, critical literature reviews, vivas and presentations.